bechampion/jinrepl/README.md

 * autocompletes filters
 * autocompletes conditionals and iterators
 * autocomplete end for conditionals and iterators.
+* opens the one true editor and renders the contents

 #What's left to be done